V-Mak/Fashion-MNIST-Image-Classification/README.md

 `Evaluation metric`: You selected 'accuracy' as the evaluation metric to monitor the model's performance during training.

 `Model Training`: You trained the neural network model on the training data for 10-20 epochs.
 During training, the model learned to map the input images to their corresponding labels through a process of forward and backward propagation

+`Model Evaluation`: After training, you evaluated the model's performance on the test data, obtaining a test accuracy.
+This accuracy reflects how well the model can classify unseen clothing items.

+`Making Predictions`: You used the trained model to make predictions on new, unseen images in the test set.
+The predictions were returned as probability distributions over the 10 clothing categories.

+`Visualization`: To gain insights into the model's performance, you visualized a set of test images along with their predicted labels.
+Correct predictions were displayed in green, and incorrect ones were shown in red.